truongpl/truongpl.github.io/_posts/2022-06-02-blog-post-title-from-file-name.md

 The demo is fairly simple, it even works with iPhone (thanks to Gradio): Select a receipt or invoice -> press Submit button -> get the extraction.

-Some results
+#### Testing results

-With "Easy Receipt," I achieve STP (Straight Through Processing), which means that receipts are seamlessly and automatically processed without the need for manual data entry.
+With a common receipt I achieve STP (Straight Through Processing), which means that receipts are seamlessly and automatically processed without the need for manual data entry.
 This efficient workflow ensures a streamlined and automated handling of receipt data.
 ![Result_1](https://github.com/truongpl/truongpl.github.io/raw/main/docs/assets/Result_1.png)

 In the case of a lengthy receipt, the ability to detect and capture the majority of line items is a significant advantage.
 This capability translates into substantial time and cost savings in production.
 It ensures that a large portion of the receipt's content is accurately recognized and processed, reducing the need for manual intervention and enhancing overall operational efficiency.